1 item added to your cart

 senior program director

 This initiative is being implemented in select elementary, middle, and high schools in the Northeast and Mid-Atlantic regions of the U.S. Through a three-tiered approach, African American students will learn about civil rights and advocacy with an end goal of developing a deep understanding of the importance and impact of the civil rights movement and how they can be active, engaged members of their communities.

 Three programs make up this initiative:

 Throughout the course of this initiative, which runs November 2011 through October 2014, more than 3,000 upper elementary and middle school students will participate in the programs.
-Additionally, the high school teachers trained in the Civic and Civil Rights Institute will pass their knowledge on to approximately 5,000 students each year.
+Additionally, the high school teachers trained in the Civics & Civil Rights Institute will pass their knowledge on to approximately 5,000 students each year.

-These programs will develop in students a number of essential skills, such as advocacy, communication, problem-solving, and critical thinking, which will better equip them to overcome challenges in how they learn and improve their lives.
+These programs will help students develop a number of essential skills such as advocacy, communication, problem-solving, and critical thinking, which will better equip them to overcome challenges and improve their lives.
 Students will also benefit from the exposure to positive adult role models.
-All three initiatives will involve community leaders—professionals, judges, lawyers, and activists—who will share their experience and expertise.
+All three initiatives will involve community leaders—professionals, judges, lawyers, and activists—who will share their experiences and expertise.

 Street Law, Inc. 1010 Wayne Avenue, Suite 870Silver Spring, Maryland 20910

 (301) 589-1130(301) 589-1131 firstname.lastname@example.org